 For May commencement, this deadline is generally 10 working days before commencement to confer degrees for PhD dissertation & MS thesis completions.
 For non-thesis Master's students, this deadline is generally 2 working days before the faculty vote to confer degrees.

 For December commencement, this deadline is generally the Monday following final exams week.

 |Dec 9, 2016*||May 1, 2017*||PhD Dissertation & MS Thesis Completions|

 *These dates are estimated based on an anticipated timeline.
-Official dates will be established by the provost's office and updated here as they are announced.
+Official dates will be established by the Dean of the Graduate School and updated here as they are announced.

-To allow sufficient time for review of completion requirements and approval by the Dean and Provost, all completion paperwork must be submitted to the Graduate Coordinator's office no later than noon on the above dates, unless otherwise indicated.
+To allow sufficient time for review of completion requirements and approval by the Dean of the Graduate School, all completion paperwork must be submitted to the Graduate Coordinator's office no later than noon on the above dates, unless otherwise indicated.

 If the deadline for a given semester is not met, you will be moved to the next semester's graduation list.